ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     - Use `unique="true"` for the fields that contain unique values (Social Security numbers, identification numbers, etc.); otherwise, use `unique="false"`.
     - Use `searchable="true"` for the fields that should be searchable.
 No more than five fields per database should be searchable.
 All the rest should have `searchable="false"`.

     As an example, the following .xml file defines the schema for a patient records database.
-Here, we specified five fields (*PatientID*, *MRN*, *SSN*, *Phone*, and *DOB*) as searchable for EDM classification.
+Here, we specified five fields (*PatientID*, *MRN*, *SSN*, *Phone*, and *DOB*) as searchable for EDM-based classification.
 (You can copy our example and modify it for your use.)

     ```
         <?xml version="1.0" encoding="utf-8"?>